 “The datum, as defined in (1), together with the coordinate system and the set of all points and lines whose coordinates, lengths, and directions have been determined by measurement or calculation.”

 Global Navigation Satellite System (GNSS): Any satellite system which can be used to determine a precise location on the surface of the Earth.
 The US system is known as NAVSTAR Global Positioning System (GPS).
 The Russian system is known as the GLObal’naya NAvigatsionnaya Sputnikovaya Sistema or GLONASS.
 The European Space Agency system is known as GALILEO.
 The China National Space Administration system is known as BeiDou.

+Grid Scale Factor: A measure of the distortion at a given point on a projected map.
+Typically, the difference between the ellipsoid distance between two points and the distance on a projected surface.

 Hydrographic Survey: A survey having for its principal purpose the determination of data relating to bodies of water, and which may consist of the determination of one or several of the following classes of data; depth of water and configuration of bottom; directions and force of current; heights, times and water stages; and location of fixed objects for survey and navigation purposes.